Spanish Income Tax Calculator- Updated 2023

 There is a long list of income that is not taxed by personal income tax, such as compensation in the event of dismissal (the first 180,000 euros are exempt, the rest must be taxed as work performance); scholarships for studies, income from work abroad (the limit for exemption is 60,100 euros per year), or payments for maternity or paternity.

-Below we present a list of income exempt from taxation in personal income tax, as collected by the Tax Agency for fiscal year 2021:
+Below we present a list of income exempt from taxation in personal income tax:

 - Benefits for absolute permanent disability or great disability received from Social Security or by the entities that replace it.